apache/pulsar-client-node/README.md

 ## Documentation

-* Please see https://pulsar.apache.org/docs/client-libraries-node/ for more details about the Pulsar Node.js client.
+For more details about Pulsar Node.js clients, see [Pulsar docs](https://pulsar.apache.org/docs/client-libraries-node/).

+### Contribute

+Contributions are welcomed and greatly appreciated.

+If your contribution adds Pulsar features for Node.js clients, you need to update both the [Pulsar docs](https://pulsar.apache.org/docs/client-libraries/) and the [Client Feature Matrix](https://pulsar.apache.org/client-feature-matrix/).
+See [Contribution Guide](https://pulsar.apache.org/contribute/site-intro/#pages) for more details.

-You can generate the API docs by:
+### Generate API docs

 ```shell
 npm install